maxharp3r/fmh-cv/cv.md

 Program Committee Member
 :   (2006 - present)

-* ACM TiiS Board of Distinguished Reviewers: 2017-present
+* ACM Transactions on Intelligent Interactive Systems (TIIS) Board of Distinguished Reviewers: 2017-present
 * ACM Conference on Recommender Systems (RecSys): 2008-present
+* The Web Conference (WWW) workshop on "Online Recommender Systems and User Modeling": 2018
-* International World Wide Web Conference (WWW): 2011
+* The Web Conference (WWW): 2011
-* ACM Conference on Recommender Systems (RecSys) workshop on “Recommenders and the Social Web”: 2009, 2010
+* ACM Conference on Recommender Systems (RecSys) workshop on "Recommenders and the Social Web": 2009, 2010
-* International Conference on Adaptive Hypermedia (AH) workshop on “Adaptation in the Social Web”: 2008
+* International Conference on Adaptive Hypermedia (AH) workshop on "Adaptation in the Social Web": 2008
-* International Conference on Human-Computer Interaction (INTERACT) workshop on “Design Principles for Software that Engages Users”: 2007
+* International Conference on Human-Computer Interaction (INTERACT) workshop on "Design Principles for Software that Engages Users": 2007
-* International Conference on User Modeling (UM) workshop on “Adaptation and Personalization in Social Systems: Groups, Teams, Communities”: 2007
+* International Conference on User Modeling (UM) workshop on "Adaptation and Personalization in Social Systems: Groups, Teams, Communities": 2007
-* International Conference on Adaptive Hypermedia (AH) workshop on “Social Navigation and Community Based Adaptation Technologies”: 2006
+* International Conference on Adaptive Hypermedia (AH) workshop on "Social Navigation and Community Based Adaptation Technologies": 2006

 NSF Panelist
 :   (2017.)